If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 I’ve devoted my entire 30+ year career to helping people just like you find the best solution to difficult debt problems.

 Because I’ve been there.
 I know how you feel.
+I was considering bankruptcy too!

 I’ve lain in bed, night after night, unable to sleep, worrying about how I was going to keep my car in the driveway, or the roof over my family’s heads.